ShuhanTao/APM466-2024Winter/README.md

 # MAT1856-A1
-Math Finance - University of Toronto conducted by Pf. luis Seco
+Math Finance - University of Toronto;
+Conducted by Dear Professor Luis Seco